Michiel-DK/postgres_fastapi_recap/README.md

 ## Inspect the API

-You can then check the api on *http://localhost:8000/* and see how both endpoints are structured.
+You can then test the api on *http://localhost:8000/* and have a look at the code to see how everything is structured.